citusdata/activerecord-multi-tenant/docs/source/introduction.rst

 Target Audience
 ---------------

 This documentation is intended for developers who are familiar with Ruby on Rails and ActiveRecord.
-Knowledge of multitenancy concepts is beneficial but not required, as we will cover these topics in the following sections.
+Knowledge of multi-tenancy concepts is beneficial but not required, as we will cover these topics in the following sections.

 We hope you find this documentation helpful as you explore the capabilities of ``activerecord-multi-tenant``.
 Let's get started!